SolaceLabs/solace-pretty-dump/README.md

 To non-destructively view the messages on a queue, use the browse option: `b:queueName`.
 You have the option of browsing all messages, a single message based on Message ID, or a range of messages (either closed "`12345-67890`" or open-ended "`12345-`").

-To find the ID of the messages on a queue, either use PubSub+ Manager, or use CLI or SEMP:
+To find the ID of the messages on a queue, either use PubSub+ Manager, CLI, or SEMP:

 ![View Message IDs in PubSubPlus Manager](https://github.com/SolaceLabs/pretty-dump/blob/main/browse-msgs.png)

-Or, to just browse the first / oldest message on the queue, enter "`1`" or some other low number.
+Or, to just browse the first/oldest message on the queue, enter "1" or some other low number.

 ```
 $ bin/PrettyDump aaron.messaging.solace.cloud aaron-demo-singapore me pw b:q1

 PrettyDump initializing...
 PrettyDump connected to VPN 'aaron-demo-singapore' on broker 'aaron.messaging.solace.cloud'.
-Attempting to browse queue 'q1' on the broker...
-Success!
+Attempting to browse queue 'q1' on the broker... success!

 Browse all messages (press [ENTER]),
  or enter specific Message ID,